-- 1. Comprehensive (Integrated) Safety Improvement Program (C(I)SIP), approved by Cabinet Resolution No. 1270 dated 7 December 2011. - 2.
-SNRIU Board Resolution No. 13 dated 24-25 November 2011 "On results of the targeted safety reassessment of operating NPPs and ZNPP dry spent fuel storage facility in the light of the events at Fukushima-1". - 3.
-SNRIU Board Resolution No. 12 dated 3 November 2011 "On result of the targeted safety reassessment of Chornobyl NPP units 1-3 and Interim Spent Nuclear Fuel Storage Facility in the light of the events at Fukushima-1". - 4.
-Safety Improvement Plan for ChNPP Nuclear Installations. - 5.
-SNRIU Board Resolution No. 14 dated 20 November 2012 "On the progress in implementation of measures based on stress-tests results for operating NPPs".
+1. Comprehensive (Integrated) Safety Improvement Program (C(I)SIP), approved by Cabinet Resolution No. 1270 dated 7 December 2011.

+2. SNRIU Board Resolution No. 13 dated 24-25 November 2011 "On results of the targeted safety reassessment of operating NPPs and ZNPP dry spent fuel storage facility in the light of the events at Fukushima-1".

+3. SNRIU Board Resolution No. 12 dated 3 November 2011 "On result of the targeted safety reassessment of Chornobyl NPP units 1-3 and Interim Spent Nuclear Fuel Storage Facility in the light of the events at Fukushima-1".

+4. Safety Improvement Plan for ChNPP Nuclear Installations.

+5. SNRIU Board Resolution No. 14 dated 20 November 2012 "On the progress in implementation of measures based on stress-tests results for operating NPPs".

+6. Cabinet Resolution No. 323-r dated 29 April 2022.
+On Approval of the Strategy for the Integrated Automated Radiation Monitoring System for the Period by 2024.